liamradley1/RSA-Algorithm/README.md

 - Generates keys using subroutine in Python's RSA library, or via a separate method in key_gen.py.

-- Investigation into difference in running times seems to suggest the two are similar in speed, if not that the new method is slightly faster.
-Both use strongPrime with a tolerance of 1e-6.
-See supporting "times.txt" for details.
+- Investigation into difference in running times seems to suggest the two subroutines for key generation are similar in speed.
+Both generate strong primes with a false positive tolerance of 1e-6.
+Use testTimes.py to experiment further.

+- Unit tests are now implemented.